Waratah Plants (Telopea)

 Care

-Caring for Waratahs is relatively straightforward.
+Basic Care is relatively straightforward.
 Whether grown in the garden or in pots, they thrive in sunny locations with well-draining soil.
 Giving them enough space to grow encourages flowering and good airflow.

-Common problems with Waratahs are usually related to overwatering or poor drainage, leading to root diseases like Phytophthora, which can kill plants quickly.
+Common problems with are usually related to overwatering or poor drainage, leading to root diseases like Phytophthora, which can kill plants quickly.
 Scale insects and bud borers can also pose problems.

 Waratahs are available for sale from the following nurseries